revathisrie/learning-notes/Read_01.md

 # What is Markdown?
 Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.

-This Markdown cheat sheet provides a quick overview of all Markdown Syntax Elements.

 ### Heading

 # H1